dermatologist/journal-paper-thesis-word-to-latex/README.md

 [![paperaj](https://github.com/dermatologist/paperaj/blob/develop/paperaj.drawio.svg)](https://github.com/dermatologist/paperaj/blob/develop/paperaj.drawio.svg)

 ## How it works
 Paperaj creates a set of plain latex files from the word document in the paperaj folder.
 Images, tables and referencing are supported during the conversion.
 These plain latex files can be included in the journal's latex template using: ``` \input{filename} ```.
-See [main.docx](https://github.com/dermatologist/paperaj-public-template/blob/master/main.docx) in the template for examples.
-Just use this template that uses Paperaj GitHub action and the GitHub will latex-compile your manuscript!
+See [main.docx](https://github.com/dermatologist/paperaj-public-template/blob/master/main.docx) in the template for word document format.
+See [main.tex](https://github.com/dermatologist/paperaj-public-template/blob/master/main.tex) in the template to see how you can include paperaj generated latex files in the latex entry file.
+Just use this template that uses [Paperaj GitHub action](https://github.com/dermatologist/paperaj) and the **GitHub will latex-compile your manuscript!**

 ## Usage